Effective strategies and insider tips to conquer these tricky vocabulary-based questions.

 As part of the new Digital SAT, the "Words in Context" question type, part of the broader "Craft and Structure" domain, is designed to assess a student's ability to understand sophisticated English words and how they're used in a given context.

 A common misconception about this question type is that students only need to memorize complex English words and their definitions (see our vocabulary list).
-Simply memorizing words is not enough - students need to also to interpret the connotations and nuances these words or phrases acquire based on their usage in specific passages (context).
+Simply memorizing words is not enough - students need to also interpret the connotations and nuances these words or phrases acquire based on their usage in specific passages (context).

 Students who frequently read and analyze English literature tend to have an easier time with "Words in Context" questions, but this kind of natural intuition can take years of reading to develop.
 That's why we wrote this guide - to help you tackle this tricky problem type in a reasonable timeframe.